Control of inflammation by re-instructing macrophages

-Dr Boyle then became a BHF Senior Clinical Research Fellow to develop mechanistic and translational studies of the AMPK-ATF1-Mhem pathway.
-He discovered that:
+Dr Boyle then became a BHF Senior Clinical Research Fellow to develop mechanistic and translational studies of the AMPK-ATF1-HMOX1-Mhem pathway.

-- metformin may suppress atherosclerosis in vivo via macrophage AMPK, rather than via an effect on blood glucose.
+- the common antidiabetic drug metformin suppresses atherosclerosis in vivo via anti-inflammatory effects of macrophage AMPK, rather than via reduced blood glucose.

-- normal resolution of tissue hemorrhage in vivo requires AMPK and ATF1; and their deficiency results in inflammation and oxidative stress.
-This is likely to apply to any hemorrhage including intraplaque hemorrrhage and intracranial hemorrhage.
+- normal resolution of tissue hemorrhage in vivo requires AMPK and ATF1; Their deficiency results in inflammation and oxidative stress.
+This has major implications for intraplaque hemorrhage, which causes heart attacks and strokes, and intracranial hemorrhage (Figure).